ericlathrop/socketless/docs/HOWTO.md

 });
 ```

-Note that unlike most frameworked, `addRoute` is not tied to a specific HTTP verb.
+Note that unlike most frameworks, `addRoute` is not tied to a specific HTTP verb.
 You can examine `req.method` if you need handling based on GET/POST/etc.

 Also note that if you want to transport values across middleware functions, there is no predefined way to do so.
 However, [much like in Express](https://expressjs.com/en/guide/writing-middleware.html), you should be able to just tack your values onto the `req` object, provided the values you're storing don't conflict with the handful of predefined [http.ClientRequest](https://nodejs.org/api/https.html) properties: